NextNC/nestjs-next-guard/README.md

 ## Contributing

-Contributions welcome!
+Contributions are welcome!
+See [Contributing](CONTRIBUTING.md).

 ## Next steps

 1. Add some tests using Jest and supertest
 2. Find a way to pass Mongoose Models to the module, to avoid calling "mongoose.connect(...)"
-3. Add support do many to many relatioships betwenn models
+3. Add support do many to many relatioships between models
 4. Build Policy Based Guard

 <!-- See [Contributing](CONTRIBUTING.md). -->